objectiv/objectiv.io/docs/about-objectiv/contributing.md

 Before creating a feature request, please check the list below, as you might find out that you don't need to create one:

 1. Use the latest version of Objectiv to check if the request has already been made.
-2. Search [our public roadmap](https://github.com/objectiv/objectiv-analytics/projects/2) to see if it’s already in the plans.
+2. Search [our public roadmap](https://github.com/objectiv/objectiv-analytics/projects/2) to see if it's already in the plans.
 3. Perform a cursory search to see if the request has already been made.
 If it has, either:
     1. Vote on it using GitHub Reactions; or
     2. Add any relevant comments to the existing issue instead of opening a new one.